Canal Cruising 2020

 Ange (wearing her "Vera" hat) relaxing in the shade at Billinge Green Flash...

-...and Ruby chilling in a nice, shaded spot
+...and Ruby chilling in a nice, shady spot

 Sunset at Billinge Green Flash